 Eventually the intervals and chords will become so internalized, that they’ll never have to sit down and memorize intervals and chords on their own.
 They will have learned them from the context of music.

 Also notice I purposely did not use any note names in the explanation.
 I didn’t say what note the student was supposed to start on.
 Patterns are relative.
 This is an important distinction.
-If start speaking using absolute pitches, you’ll find that student come to think that “G to Bb” is the pattern not a minor third up.
+If I start speaking using absolute pitches, you’ll find that students come to think that “G to Bb” is the pattern not a minor third up.

 Stopping and Explaining